 This setting applies to all TCP connections and will affect the

-reliability of communication with systems outside your cluster too.
+reliability of communication with systems other than Elasticsearch clusters too.
 If your

-cluster communicates with external systems over an unreliable network then you
+clusters communicate with external systems over a low quality network then you

 may need to select a higher value for